rhodyprog4ds/BrownFall25/resources/glossary.md

 suffix
 :  additional part of the name that gets added to end of a name in a merge operation

+supervised learning
+: a type of machine learning that requires both features and target variables at time of training :  machine learning with labeled examples

 target
 :  the output of a prediction algorithm